 With all the amazing entertainment options that Seattle offers, we're ecstatic that you're thinking of attending an SFO concert!
 Making sure that you have a great experience is our utmost priority.
 The players can definitely sense when an audience is engaged and having fun, and it really increases the energy level.
 So we want to ensure that nothing gets in the way of that.

-This guide (or list of FAQs more like) was created to answer common questions people often have before coming.
+This FAQ was created to answer common questions people often have before coming.
 If you want to know something not listed, shoot us an email or find us on Facebook!

 How long are the concerts?

-What’s the difference between the General and Family Friendly concerts?
+What's the difference between the Full and Family-Friendly concerts?

 What should I wear?